-Challenge number Detail of challenge 1 Attendance and Punctuality Issues 2 Narrowing the attainment gap across Reading, Writing and Maths 3 Improve the profile of Reading outside of school - parent participation.
+Challenge number Detail of challenge 1 Attendance and Punctuality Issues 2 Narrowing the attainment gap across Reading, Writing and with a focus on Maths 3 Improve the profile of Reading outside of school - parent participation.
 4 Employment of high quality staff to help support targeted interventions.